adityapk00/zqw-docs/docs/faq.md

 #### Can I import private keys from a recovery phrase / BIP39 Mnemonic?

-No, zec-qt-wallet cannot import private keys from a recovery phrase directly.
+No, ZecWallet cannot import private keys from a recovery phrase directly.
 To do so you will need to extract your private keys from the recovery phrase.
 You can use a tool such as [https://iancoleman.io/bip39/](https://iancoleman.io/bip39/) entering the BIP39 Mnemonic (your recovery phrase) and choosing Zcash as the coin.

 Once you have entered these values look for the section entitled **Derived Addresses** which will list all the derived addresses and private keys for those addresses.
 You will need to [import the private keys](using-zec-qt-wallet/#importing-private-keys) for any transparent addresses where you have funds, remembering that [change in transparent addresses goes to a new address](/faq/#why-does-my-change-go-to-a-new-address).